SpaceX catches rocket, search for life near Jupiter begins – DW – 10/18/2024

 Space monitors will pay particular attention to increased numbers of sunspots on the solar surface, as these are sites of the highest magnetic field activity and where solar eruptions occur.

 These eruptions belch charged particles and solar energy into space.
-Sometimes these blasts heat towards the Earth.
+Sometimes these blasts head towards the Earth.

 Normally, anything caught in the way of a solar burp would be in a path of destruction, but fortunately Earth has a strong magnetic field of its own that shields our planet from these blasts.